Black Country Healthcare NHS Foundation Trust: History

 An inspection by the Care Quality Commission in 2016 found that Abbey ward, Charlemont ward and Friar ward at Hallam Street Hospital, West Bromwich all had blind spots.
 The wards were said to be in a ‘poor state’ with stained and damaged walls, carpets and furniture and an ‘unpleasant odour throughout the ward areas’.
 They found a number of areas of good practice.
 "This included how young people were involved in making decisions about their care and that the trust had also employed a nurse who spoke four Asian languages to lead on work with black and minority ethnic communities."

-It planned to merge with Birmingham Community Healthcare NHS Foundation Trust and Dudley and Walsall Mental Health Partnership NHS Trust in October 2017.
+A planned merger with Birmingham Community Healthcare NHS Foundation Trust and Dudley and Walsall Mental Health Partnership NHS Trust was scheduled for October 2017.
 The new organisation would have an annual turnover of around £440 million – making it the third biggest mental health trust in England.
-The three way merger collapsed but the merger with Dudley and Walsall is still planned for 2020.
+The three way merger collapsed but the merger with Dudley and Walsall was completed in April 2020, forming Black Country Healthcare NHS Foundation Trust.

+In 2024, the Dudley Integrated Health and Care NHS Trust was dissolved, with all staff, services and property being transferred to the Trust.